openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 To 2: Autodetect the max. resolution of each of the two displays and set those different resolutions.
 The panel, all the widgets and all the open windows should stay on the notebook screen.
 The projector screen shows only the wallpaper.
-It does not matter if the projector screen is located above or on the right or wherever of the notebook screen.
+It does not matter if the projector â€œscreenâ€ is located above or on the right or wherever of the notebook screen.

 It would be very useful to link that dialog to the keyboard shortcut (e.g. Fn+F7) or to start it automatically when a projector is attached.
 (At the moment I have to start krandrtray